 There are a wide variety of opportunities to undertake meaningful summer research at Bowdoin.
 The Chemistry Department's Summer Research Program gives students a chance to become immersed in a research project where they can synthesize and apply elements of their classroom learning.

-Summer fellows are expected to parcticipate in a program of summer research.
+Summer fellows are expected to participate in a program of summer research.
 The College makes housing available beginning just after commencement continuing through the summer.
 The program will provide each fellow with a $400/week stipend and money for research supplies.
 The summer program begins in early June.
 Exact scheduling can depend upon your own availability and that of your advisor.
-The first week will include safety training, and each participant will present their research at one of our weekly lunchtime seminars towars the end of the summer.
+The first week will include safety, literature searching, and instrumentation training.
+During the summer, each participant will present their research at one of our weekly lunchtime seminar.

 The department encourages students to engage in independent research.
 On all projects, students share with their faculty adviser the responsibility for planning, executing, and reporting their investigations.
 The department stresses the importance of independent work and believes that these experiences provide a more realistic exposure to science than that gained from course work alone.